Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ## Deployment & Development

 ### Playing on a Local machine or via Gitpod Terminal
 This project was developed using a [specialized Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template) which simulates a terminal in the web browser.
-Due to this, I optimized the game to work by deploying the [final version on Heroku](), and I do not recommend playing it locally.
-I have included this section for completeness.
+Due to this, I optimized the game to work by deploying the [final version on Heroku](https://fed-the-bees-4595451a08dc.herokuapp.com/), and I do not recommend playing it locally.
+I have included this section only for completeness.

-1. Navigate to the [GitHub repository](https://github.com/kellie-cat/fed-the-bees), and follow [these steps to clone the project](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) into your IDE of choice.
+1. Navigate to the [GitHub repository](https://github.com/kellie-cat/fed-the-bees), and follow [these steps to clone the project](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) into your IDE of choice

    * **Gitpod** only **requires** you to have the **web extension** installed and **click** the **green Gitpod button** from the repositories main page.
 If you are **using Gitpod** please **skip step 2** below as you do not need a virtual environment to protect your machine.

 1. **Create** the **virtual environment** with the terminal command **"python3 -m venv venv".** Once complete add the "venv" file to you're ".gitignore" file and use the terminal command **"venv\Scripts\activate.bat" to activate it.**

-   * **IMPORTANT** If developing locally on your device, ensure you **set up/activate the virtual environment before installing/generating the requirements.txt file**; failure to do this will pollute your machine and put other projects at
+   * **IMPORTANT** If developing locally on your device, ensure you **set up/activate the virtual environment before installing/generating the requirements.txt file**; failure to do this will pollute your machine and put other projects at risk.

 1. **Install the requirements** listed in requirements.txt using the terminal command  **"pip3 install -r requirements.txt"**
    * Kindly note that since I developed the project from scratch and installed the required libraries as progressed **I have already included a requirements.txt for this app** by using the terminal command **"pip3 freeze > requirements.txt"** to generate it.

-## Final Deployment to Heroku
+### Final Deployment to Heroku

 The project was deployed to [Heroku](https://www.heroku.com) using the below procedure:-